Mental Health Awareness Workshop.

 Who is it for?

-Aimed at football clubs, the sessions course is tailored to specific age groups so keeping the attendees in rough age brackets is recommended.
+Aimed at football clubs, the session is tailored to specific age groups so keeping the attendees in rough age brackets is recommended.
 Can be indvidual teams, similar age divisions or larger groups in the club.

 Anyone who cares for the wellbeing of people around them.
 The mental health crisis isn’t going away.
 It will effect all of us at some time in our lives.
 The more we understand the more we can help.